slaveofgod/laravel-translator/README.md

  Name | Description | Default
 :---------|:----------|:----------
  locale | The locale | -
- path |  Directory where to load the messages | views
+ path | Directory where to extract the messages | views

 Options: